Hackers demand $2M from Nintendo over a data breach

-A threat actor is demanding $2 million from Nintendo after allegedly stealing a decade's worth of corporate data.
+A threat actor is demanding $2 million from Nintendo after allegedly stealing a decade's worth of corporate data, while Nintendo confirms a third-party breach.

 A threat actor is claiming to have breached the Japanese gaming giant Nintendo, alleging the theft of internal corporate data and demanding a $2 million ransom to prevent its release.